clarkt3/learn-python/python-basics-2/README.md

     # PyCharm is now bundeled w/ Anaconda

+    # Waiting on Install

+        # Once installed click Jupyter Notebook

+        # Local Host is opened once Jupyter Notebook is installed

+    # now you can use Anaconda in Chrome (any Browser really)

+    # You can run Jupyter Notebooks offline even though they're in the browser

+        # no WiFi Required

+    # you get immediate code execution, which is great for Data Visulization, ML, Data Science

+    # Brew Install Anaconda didn't execute b/c I'm on a pre-release version of MacOS

+    # Install it Manually

 ```
 ## Section Title
 ### Day X of 100 | Day, Mon XX, 2024